carlobaldassi/RRRMC.jl/docs/src/graphs-builtin.md

 julia> X = RRRMC.GraphRRG(10, 3)
 ```

-Note that for models which involve randomness in the constructor you may want to set the random seed with `srand`
+Note that for models which involve randomness in the constructor you may want to set the random seed with `Random.seed!`
 before calling the constructor, for reproducibility purposes.

 ## Basic spin glass models